The Official Instagram Strategy Guide

 Sharing your first Instagram Story is nerve whacking, but it’s worth it!
 Just remember that no matter what content you share – in your feed or in stories – it should always be inline with your brand messaging.
 Hone in on what inspires you: color text, certain emojis, or camera angles.

 Don’t be afraid to try several different Instagram Story styles until you find the perfect fit for your Instagram audience.
 Once you take a look at the number of people who are following your story from beginning to end, you’ll know what it takes to get people to tap through.
 Ready to take a stab at Instagram Stories?
-I am hosting a live social media class this Friday, January 20th, 2017 at 12pm EST / 9am PST / 5pm GMT.
+I hosted a live social media class and the recording is still available.
 Click here for all the details!